OpenPodcar/OpenPodcar/README.md

 	- Check: is the control voltage is the dead zone ?
 It should be.

-- Rear wheels do not move, control voltages are correct}
+- Rear wheels do not move, control voltages are correct
 	- Control voltages means the display on the voltmeter LED.
 Should be above 1.2 or below 1.8 for forward and backwards.

 	- Check: main vehicle battery level, by connecting the vehicle charger and inspecting the battery charge level.
 Problem occurs if the battery is nearly flat.